stuartellis/stuartellis-site-hugo/content/articles/python-development-windows.md

 A number of other tools are commonly used in Python development.
 You should probably learn these as you need them.

+* [Cookiecutter](https://cookiecutter.readthedocs.io/) to create new projects from templates
 * [autopep8](https://pypi.python.org/pypi/autopep8/) for code formatting
 * [Pylint](https://www.pylint.org) for code quality
 * [Pytest](http://pytest.org) for testing